Cryst4L/Blaze/README.md

 #### B. Using the Python script

-Alternatively, you can use the _'run.py'_ script, which builds the project for you, run the benchmark on several configurations and plot the results.
+Alternatively, you can use the _run.py_ script, which builds the project for you, run the benchmark on several configurations and plot the results.
 Plotting is done with **matplotlib**, so you want to make sure it is installed on your machine before running the script:

 ```sh